sara-saadatmand/COVID-19-daily-cases-death-graph/README.md

 # COVID-19-daily-cases-death-graph
-COVID-19 daily cases &amp; death with specifying the time interval for a specific country
+COVID-19 daily cases &amp; death geom line and bar graph with specifying the time interval for a specific country